Chart Color Schemes

 Brookfield features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 79.9% of all households, including 43.7% couples with children, 20.9% couples without children, and 14.3% single parent families.
-Non-family households account for the remaining 20.1%, with lone person households at 18.1% and group households comprising 1.8%.
-The median household size is 3.1 people, larger than the Greater Melbourne average of 2.6.
+Family households comprise 79.9% of all households, including 43.7% couples with children, 20.9% couples without children, and 14.3% single parent families.
+Non-family households make up the remaining 20.1%, consisting of 18.1% lone person households and 1.8% group households.
+The median household size is 3.1 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households